-Although her Ph.D. and publications focus on literature written before 1600, Professor Uselmann’s research and teaching encompass a range of interests, including the history of languages and reading practices; composition and rhetoric; mythology and folklore; gender and women’s studies and literary theory; as well as the bible as literature, creative writing and contemporary poetry.
-At Eastman she has taught the Freshman Writing Seminar, as well as courses on the legacy of Jane Austen, Fairy Tales, J.R.R.
-Tolkien’s Lord of the Rings, and the History of the English Language.
+Professor Uselmann’s research and teaching encompass a range of interests, including the history of languages and reading practices; creativity theory and practice; composition and rhetoric; mythology and folklore; gender and women’s studies and literary theory; as well as the bible as literature, creative writing and contemporary poetry.
+At Eastman she teaches English as a Second Language, the Freshman Writing Seminar, the Versatile Musician, as well as courses on Creativity, Fairy Tales, J.R.R.
+Tolkien’s Lord of the Rings, Children’s Literature, and the History of the English Language.

 Medieval Devotional Literature and Practice: Readers, Reading and Reception, co-edited with C. Annette Grisé and Kathryn Vulic, final draft submitted as part of Disputatio series (ed.
 Dallas Denery), Brepols, 2016.

 “Devotional Reading in the Middle Ages: Problems of Definition,” in Readers, Reading and Reception in Late-Medieval Devotional Literature, 2016.

 “A Matter of Convenience: Models of Devotional Reading in Nicholas Love’s Mirror,” in Readers, Reading and Reception in Late-Medieval Devotional Literature, 2016.